-The AER has considered SP AusNet's revised proposal and in particular the new information provided in relation to this project.
-On the basis of NC's analysis, the AER is satisfied that SP AusNet has demonstrated a clear need for the majority of its proposed works at BLTS.
+The AER has considered SP AusNet's revised proposal and in particular the new information provided in relation to this project.370 On the basis of NC's analysis,371 the AER is satisfied that SP AusNet has demonstrated a clear need for the majority of its proposed works at BLTS.
 However, on the balance of the information provided, the AER is not satisfied that SP AusNet's proposed capex allowance for replacement of ten of the eighteen 66kV LG4C CBs identified at BLTS reasonably reflects the efficient costs that would be incurred by a prudent operator in achieving the capex objectives.
-The age and condition of these assets suggests that deferral of replacement through maintenance is an efficient and prudent approach when compared to replacement before the end of their optimum economic life.
-The same is a satisfication of the satisfication of the
+The age and condition of these assets suggests that deferral of replacement through maintenance is an efficient and prudent approach when compared to replacement before the end of their optimum economic life.372